 For the NYT then, well might reasonable commentators suggest the following: As per the fundamental principles of ethical journalism, try some old fashioned honest, responsible, accurate reportage as the basis of a genuine change strategy; holding the powers that be accountable and then being accountable themselves; protecting the rights of those who speak truth to power, doing so with a keen eye to encouraging open, transparent, intelligent, informed, deep and meaningful public discourse; and when required, providing full disclosure on people and events.
 Whilst it is unlikely to erase the sins of the past, at least it might be able to re-position itself as the paper of record in the future and do so without any sense of irony impeding folks’ response to the narrative.
 Otherwise, they might as well assume the jig is up, pack up and go home, and take their fake/junk news, alternative facts, complementary realities, and post-truth solipsism with them.

-Truth be told: The so-called Gray Lady long ago morphed into a decrepit Old ‘n Grey, Bitter, Cynical, Twisted, Lifeless, Ghostly Whore (mucho disculpa to self-respecting emeritus ladies of the night).
+Truth be told: The so-called Gray Lady long ago morphed into a decrepit Old ‘n Grey, Bitter, Cynical, Twisted, Lifeless, Ghostly Whore (mucho disculpa to self-respecting emeritus ladies of the night, of whom some are this writer’s best mates).
 No clever strategizing about targeting new demographics, embracing new-fangled technologies, or rolling out novel business models designed to refurbish its dated, faded, shop-soiled marque or claw back its former glory in the media marketplace is ever going to change the status quo.

 Now that it’s time to resurface for a much-needed breath of fresh air after our exploratory dive into the deep end of the cesspool, it is perhaps fitting the final word should go to Huxley himself, one that it is difficult to see his dystopian-minded contemporary George Orwell – and indeed Neil Postman himself – would have much difficulty with.
 Taken from his 1958 book Brave New World Revisited, Huxley defined two propaganda types — rational propaganda in favor of action that is consonant with the enlightened self-interest of those who make it and those to whom it is addressed, and non-rational propaganda that is not consonant with anybody’s enlightened self-interest, but is dictated by, and appeals to, passion.